THEIA: Learning Complete Kleene Three-Valued Logic in a Pure-Neural Modular Architecture: Reproducibility

 \section{Reproducibility}

 All experiments use PyTorch with CUDA on a single NVIDIA RTX 5080.
 Random seeds for multi-seed experiments: $\{42, 123, 256, 777, 999\}$; Transformer baseline extended to 8 seeds with $\{31415, 27182, 14142\}$; tuned protocol extended to 3 seeds $\{42, 123, 256\}$.
-Training hyperparameters (matched protocol): AdamW ($\text{lr}=10^{-3}$, weight decay $0.01$), cosine annealing, FP16 mixed precision.
+Training hyperparameters (development defaults): THEIA, AdamW ($\text{lr}=10^{-3}$, weight decay $0.01$), cosine annealing, batch 4096; the 8L Transformer Kleene baseline, AdamW ($\text{lr}=5{\times}10^{-4}$, weight decay $0.01$), cosine ($T_{\max}{=}150$), batch 2048 (Correction in App.~\ref{app:tuned_tf}); both FP16 mixed precision.
 Four-domain training: 2M samples, batch size 4096, 80--120 epochs depending on early-stopping criterion ($\sim$8 minutes per seed on average).
 Multi-hop training: 1M samples, batch size 2048, $\sim$50 epochs ($\sim$15 minutes).
 Sequential chain training: three-phase pipeline, 2M single-step + 500K chain samples, $\sim$16 minutes per seed.
 The Kleene diagnostic protocol used in Table~\ref{tab:kleene} follows the construction described in Appendix~\ref{app:diag}.
 The tuned Transformer follow-up of Appendix~\ref{app:tuned_tf} uses the same RTX 5080 and the same data generation; only the optimizer schedule differs. \emph{Train/test split.} The 2M four-domain samples are generated by random sampling over $(a,b,d,\oplus,R,S,\odot,\text{unk-flags})$ and split $80/20$ train/test by random permutation (\emph{sample-level}, not config-level).
 The input configuration space has cardinality on the order of $3.4 \times 10^{13}$ ($a,b,d \in [0..20]^3$ gives $9{,}261$ numeric triples; $\oplus \in [0..3]$, $R \in [0..5]$, $\odot \in [0..4]$; $16$ combinations of four Unknown flags; $2^{21}$ possible set encodings), so the expected number of (config, identical-input) collisions between the 1.6M train and 0.4M test partitions is on the order of $10^{-2}$.
 The test set is therefore effectively configuration-disjoint from the training set \emph{despite} the sample-level rather than config-level split.
-Code, data generation scripts, and the doubly-fixed diagnostic harness will be released under a permissive open-source license on acceptance notification; an anonymized code snapshot is available to reviewers upon request through the OpenReview system.
+Code, data-generation scripts, the doubly-fixed diagnostic harness, the chain pipeline, the probing scripts, and the complete architecture definitions are released under the MIT license at \url{https://github.com/xxx12e/theia-k3}.
+The released repository accompanies the workshop (CompLearn @ ICML~2026) version of this paper; its README and in-repo cross-references follow that earlier version's section and appendix numbering and may not align with the numbering used here.